-&lt;sup>5 For example, these factors could include but are not exclusively academic-related, health, financial, caring or other responsibilities and/or personal relationships.
+7 For example, these factors could include but are not exclusively academic-related, health, financial, caring or other responsibilities and/or personal relationships.

-11. Data collected, stored and analysed in the implementation of this policy are managed in accordance with the Ethical Use of Data Policy and the data protection principles and approach defined in [Appendix A].
-The University is committed to using student data in ways that are ethical, beneficial, legal and proportionate.
+- 11. Data collected, stored and analysed in the implementation of this policy are managed in accordance with the Ethical Use of Data Policy and the data protection principles and approach defined in Appendix A. The University is committed to using student data in ways that are ethical, beneficial, legal and proportionate.
 The University's approach is transparent to students and all students have access to their own individual engagement data.
-Monitoring data according to this policy is set out in the student privacy notice at https://www.essexa.c.uk/student/my-essex/privacy-notice-students.
+Monitoring data according to this policy is set out in the student privacy notice at www.essex.ac.uk/student/my-essex/privacy-notice-students - 12.
+In addition to the arrangements established by this policy, the engagement of students subject to immigration permission to study in the UK is also monitored and managed in accordance with the requirements of the UK Government via the Home Office.
+Separate processes are approved by the Academic Registrar as Immigration Authorising Officer to meet these requirements and published and communicated to students as required.